Terms of Reference [Free Template]

-This month’s free project management template is a Terms of Reference document.
-This is a really versatile document.
+A Terms of Reference document is a really versatile document.
 I use it mainly for two things:

 First, putting down in writing what my Steering Group are actually supposed to do to set the ‘ground rules’ for that group and their meetings.
 This helps them keep a focus on the job at hand, not get too much into the detail and helps them and others take the project seriously.